 When an application is being developed, one of the most difficult questions to be answered is how it should be tested.
 Instead of going for endless discussions, the decision-makers should start with answering whether they want to automate vulnerability scanning for their application.
 Automation saves a great deal of time and money, while at the same time, the internal security team can focus on issues with critical or high–risk alert.
 If an application is being developed in a CI/CD environment and DevOps principles are implemented, automating a major part of security processes is a necessity in order to keep the time-to-market (TTM) as short as possible.
-While choosing an application scanner, there are three factors that you should consider –
+While choosing an web application security scanner, there are three factors that you should consider –

 Figure 1: Choosing a web application security scanner